reuse-city/thingdata-server/README.md

 ThingData is a data-powered solution to promote a longer lifetime for goods and materials.
 This repository contains the reference implementation of the ThingData Protocol server.

+**Attention:** good part of the code and documentation in this repository were created with the assistance of chatbots and large language models.
+If something looks weird, let us know.

 ## Features

 ### Currently Implemented (v0.1.2)